manojkumaryalaga/PHOTO-STORAGE-APPLICATION-USING-GCP/README.md

   ---
 ## Instructions to Start/Deploy the Application

-Set the working directory to the project folder cd path/to/directory
+1.Set the working directory to the project folder

+cd path/to/directory

-Navigate to the application folder (in this project, it’s named deployment) cd deployment
+2.Navigate to the application folder (in this project, it’s named deployment)

+cd deployment

-Before testing locally, create and download the Google service account key JSON file.
+3.Before testing locally, create and download the Google service account key JSON file.

 Set the path to this key in the shell:

 For macOS/Linux:

 export GOOGLE_APPLICATION_CREDENTIALS=path/to/downloaded-keyfile.json

 For Windows (cmd):

 set GOOGLE_APPLICATION_CREDENTIALS=path\to\downloaded-keyfile.json

-Automatically generate the requirements.txt file with installed dependencies pip freeze > requirements.txt
+Automatically generate the requirements.txt file with installed dependencies

+pip freeze > requirements.txt

-Verify dependencies and versions included in requirements.txt pip freeze
+Verify dependencies and versions included in requirements.txt

+pip freeze

 Create a Procfile with the following content to deploy the Flask app on Cloud Run using Gunicorn:

 web: gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 main:app

-Export necessary environment variables before running the app locally (replace with your actual keys) export GEMINI_API_KEY=your_gemini_api_key export PROJECT_ID=your_project_id export BUCKET_NAME=your_bucket_name
+Export necessary environment variables before running the app locally (replace with your actual keys)

+export GEMINI_API_KEY=your_gemini_api_key

+export PROJECT_ID=your_project_id

+export BUCKET_NAME=your_bucket_name

-Test the app locally on your machine python main.py
+Test the app locally on your machine

+python main.py

-Authenticate with Google Cloud and set your project gcloud auth login gcloud config set project YOUR_PROJECT_ID
+Authenticate with Google Cloud and set your project

+gcloud auth login

+gcloud config set project YOUR_PROJECT_ID

-Deploy the application to Cloud Run, including environment variables (adjust service-name and region) gcloud run deploy service-name \
+Deploy the application to Cloud Run, including environment variables (adjust service-name and region)

+gcloud run deploy service-name \
   --source . \
   --region your-region \